 - A new device identification system was created.
 A unique device identifier (UID) will help trace medical devices.

-- Patients with implanted medical devices will be given implant cards to make information on their devices easily available.
+Medical Device Regulation 2017/745/EU (MDR) states that patients with implanted medical devices will be given implant cards to make information on their devices easily available.

 - Devices are separated into four risk classes.
 Financial compensation requirements created.